 The HyperDuino system is actually 3 distinct parts, and they can even be used separately from one another.

-The physical part of the system is the HyperDuino "piggy-back board" (also called a "shield") for the Arduino, or any Arduino Uno compatible board (including adapters for the Raspberry Pi and BBC Micro:Bit).
-The HyperDuino shield is now in its 2nd generation version with many improvements, including 12 true touch sensors and other features.
+The physical part of the system is the HyperDuino "piggy-back board" (also called a "shield") for the Arduino, or any Arduino Uno compatible board (including adapters for the Raspberry Pi and BBC micro:bit).
 If you're interested in the technical details of the HyperDuino hardware and software, click here for information and features.